Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

 \subsection{Social choice functions, voter assumptions, and calculating seat shares}

-We study the above research questions empirically, analyzing outcomes under counterfactual election procedure designs.
+We study our research questions empirically, analyzing outcomes under counterfactual election procedure designs.
 However, doing so requires converting historical voting data to expected electoral outcomes under various social choice functions and with hypothetical candidates.
-Further, outcomes must be able to be efficiently computed, as our redistricting optimization algorithm (introduced in \Cref{sec:empiricalmethod}) calculates as a sub-routine the seat share under a given district and social choice function.
+Further, outcomes must be efficiently computable, as our redistricting optimization algorithm (introduced in \Cref{sec:empiricalmethod}) calculates as a subroutine the seat share under a given district and social choice function.
 We now lay the groundwork for our empirical method, by introducing our social choice functions and assumptions and showing how to efficiently compute per-party seat shares in a district.

-\parbold{Social choice functions considered.} We consider two well-studied classes of social choice functions from the literature: \textit{Thiele rules} and \textit{Single Transferable Vote} (STV).
+\parbold{Social choice functions considered.} We consider two well-studied classes of multi-winner social choice functions: Thiele rules and Single Transferable Vote (STV).
+Variants of STV are used in elections in Ireland, Australia, Scotland, Malta, and locally in the United States \citep{electoralreformsociety_stv,bowler2000elections,fairvoteorgrcv_2021,tideman1995single}.
+PAV, while not as widely used in practice, is well studied in the literature, due to its strong theoretical guarantees \citep{azizJustifiedRepresentationApprovalbased2017,lacknerQuantitativeAnalysisMultiwinner2018,skowronProportionalityDegreeMultiwinner2019}.